-The current advice on social distancing and household isolation will have a direct impact on those experiencing domestic abuse and can be used as tool of coercive and controlling behaviour.
+The current advice on social distancing will have a direct impact on those experiencing domestic abuse and can be used as tool of coercive and controlling behaviour.

 Domestic violence, also called domestic abuse, includes physical, emotional and sexual abuse in couple relationships or between family members.
 Domestic violence can happen against anyone, and anybody can be an abuser.
 During the COVID-19 pandemic, domestic abuse charities and other organisations are reporting an increase in cases:

 - General online domestic abuse searches have increased by 352.5%